filiproz/BosonicTwoWayRepeatersWithMultiplexing/README.md

 The *Matlab* code is divided into four folders:

 1. `SimulationPerformance` containing the code that generates the performance data, i.e. simulates the repeater error channels and error corrections.
-2. `SimulationResources' containing the code that simulates the generation of the cube resource states.
+2. `SimulationResources` containing the code that simulates the generation of the cube resource states.
 3.  `DataAnalysis` containing tools to analyse the generated data in terms of maximising secret-key/entanglement rate per mode and comparing the performance of our strategy with certain other strategies.
-4. `Data' providing most of the data used to obtain the results of the paper.
+4. `Data` providing most of the data used to obtain the results of the paper.

 ### Simulation Performance